-Geraldine Cohen PhD MBA (INSEAD) FHEA MCIM Chartered Marketer is Reader in Marketing at Brunel Business School, Brunel University; Fellow of the Higher Education Academy; Member of the British Academy of Management; Member of the Chartered Institute of Marketing (CIM) and Chartered Marketer.
+Geraldine Cohen PhD MBA (INSEAD) FHEA MCIM Chartered Marketer is Reader in Marketing at Brunel Business School, Brunel University; Fellow of the Higher Education Academy; Member of the Chartered Institute of Marketing (CIM) and Chartered Marketer.

 Extensive executive experience in Marketing and International Business acquired at Fairchild Semiconductors in Germany, Cummins Engine Company in the USA and Rank Xerox and ECI Ventures in the UK.
 Set up and run successful Marketing consultancy advising industrial and commercial clients as well as non-profit organisations.

-Currently, Director Business Life; Director Brunel Business School Enterprise and Brunel Business School Lead on Co-Innovate collaborations with London based SMEs; Programme Lead for CIM Gateway Programme; Former Interim Director Teaching and Learning; Former Undergraduate Marketing Pathway Leader.
+Currently, Director Brunel Hive; Brunel Business School Lead on Co-Innovate collaborations with London based SMEs; Programme Lead for CIM Gateway Programme; Former Director Business Life; Former Interim Director Teaching and Learning; Former Undergraduate Marketing Pathway Leader.

 Extensive Teaching Experience at undergraduate, postgraduate and MBA levels: Strategic Marketing; International Marketing; Marketing Communications; Marketing Research.

 Extensive Supervisory Experience at PhD, MSc and BSc levels.

-Board Experience: Former Member of the Brunel University Senate; Non-Executive Director of the Mount Vernon and Watford Hospitals NHS Trust.
+Board Experience: Former Member of the Brunel University Senate; Non-Executive Director of Mount Vernon and Watford Hospitals NHS Trust.

 Consultancy Experience: Member of the AQA Expert Panel for Business Studies for the A-level reform; Pro bono consultancy for Headway South Bucks; Joint research project with ‘Branding for Talent’ consultancy on ‘Employer Branding and the Importance of Talent’ leading to ‘Branding for Talent’ (Learning Circle) workshops.